cognoma/cognoma/README.md

 ## July 12 Hack Night

 On Tuesday July 12, we'll be at Industrious from 6:00–8:30 PM for a Datathon Hack Night ([details](https://www.meetup.com/DataPhilly/events/232470548/ "Datathon Hack Night")).
+Industrious is located on the 17th floor of [230 S Broad Street](https://goo.gl/maps/Anoo4SUE9At "Industrious on Google Maps").
 The meetup will focus on project planning and team assembly.

 ## July 5 Meetup Recap